SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/text-editor/index.md

 Tiptap's [CharacterCount extension](https://tiptap.dev/docs/editor/extensions/functionality/character-count) is used to determine the character count.

-:component-example{name="MinMaxLength" layout="grow" style="--preview-max-width: 34rem"}
+<<< ./examples/MinMaxLength.example.vue preview=true  layout="grow" style="--preview-max-width: 34rem"

 ### Loading & Skeleton

 The loading state is used after a user interaction to indicate that the triggered action is currently loading / in progress.
 On the other hand, the skeleton should be used on initial page load when the data for the page / editor is initially loaded.

-:component-example{name="Loading" layout="grow" orientation="vertical" style="--preview-max-width: 34rem"}
+<<< ./examples/Loading.example.vue preview=true  layout="grow" orientation="vertical" style="--preview-max-width: 34rem"

 ### Message

 An optional message, error or success message can be displayed.
 Each message supports showing an info tooltip with further information.
 When multiple message types are defined at once, only the most relevant will be displayed (e.g. error is preferred over the regular message).

-:component-example{name="Message" layout="grow" orientation="vertical" style="--preview-max-width: 34rem"}
+<<< ./examples/Message.example.vue preview=true  layout="grow" orientation="vertical" style="--preview-max-width: 34rem"

 ### Label positions

 The editor label can be positioned in several ways to support a wide variety of layouts.

-:component-example{name="LabelPositions" layout="grow" orientation="vertical" style="--preview-max-width: 34rem"}
+<<< ./examples/LabelPositions.example.vue preview=true  layout="grow" orientation="vertical" style="--preview-max-width: 34rem"